Verax Attestation Registry

 Register a Portal

-Portals are smart contracts that are registered in the "Portal Registry" and that you can consider as the entrypoint to the Verax Attestation Registry.
+are smart contracts that are registered in the "Portal Registry" and that you can consider as the entrypoint to the Verax Attestation Registry.
 This is where the payloads to be attested start their journey.

 Portal creation

-To create a Portal, you must first deploy a contract that inherits the AbstractPortal abstract contract.
+To create a Portal, you must first deploy a contract that inherits the abstract contract.
 This portal contract is where you create attestations in the registry.
 You have full control over the logic in this contract, so long as it inherits the base AbstractPortal contract.
 The function that you will call to issue an attestation is:

 function attest(